 Our common stock is currently listed for trading on the Nasdaq Capital Market under the symbol "SQL."
-On [•], 2023, the last trading day prior to the date of this prospectus, the closing price of the common stock on Nasdaq was \$[•].
-Upon approval of our new listing application filed in connection with the proposed Merger (defined herein), it is expected that our common stock and the warrants offered hereby will be listed on the Nasdaq Capital Market under the symbols "ATL" and "ATLW," respectively.
+On October 4, 2023, the closing price of the common stock on Nasdaq was \$13.75.
+Upon approval of our new listing application filed in connection with the proposed Merger (defined herein), it is expected that our common stock and the warrants offered hereby will be listed on the Nasdaq Capital Market under the symbols "ATLN" and "ATLNW," respectively.
 The closing of this offering is contingent upon the successful listing of our common stock and the warrants offered hereby on The Nasdaq Capital Market.
 The public offering price of the securities offered hereby, as well as the exercise price of the warrants to purchase common stock, will be determined through negotiation between us and the lead underwriter in this offering.
-The assumed combined offering price of \$[•] (120% of the public offering price per share of common stock and accompanying warrant sold in this offering) used throughout this prospectus may not be indicative of the actual offering price or warrant exercise price.
+The assumed combined offering price of \$10.00 per share and the assumed warrant exercise price of \$12.00 (120% of the public offering price per share of common stock and accompanying warrant sold in this offering) used throughout this prospectus may not be indicative of the actual offering price or warrant exercise price.
 The warrants will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The existing market price for our common stock is not indicative of the market price expected following the completion of the Merger (defined herein).
 There is no established trading market for the warrants or Pre-Funded Warrants and an active trading market for our common stock and warrants may not develop or be sustained.
 In addition, we do not intend to apply for the listing of the Pre-Funded Warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the Pre-Funded Warrants will be limited.
+Without an active trading market, the liquidity of the Pre-Funded Warrants on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the Pre-Funded Warrants on any national securities exchange or other trading market.

-Prateek Gattani, our Chairman of the Board upon consummation of this offering, and/or his affiliates have indicated an interest to purchase, in the aggregate, up to \$[...] million of shares of common stock and warrants in this offering at the public offering price.
+Prateek Gattani, our Chairman of the Board upon consummation of this offering, and/or his affiliates have indicated an interest to purchase, in the aggregate, up to \$5.0 million of shares of common stock and warrants in this offering at the public offering price.
 Certain of our officers, directors and employees may also elect to participate in this offering.
 The underwriter could determine to sell fewer shares to them than they indicated an interest in purchasing or sell no shares to them, and they could determine to purchase fewer shares than they indicated an interest in purchasing or purchase no shares in this offering.
 The underwriter will receive the same underwriting discount on any shares purchased by them as they will on any other shares sold to the public in this offering.